m07-dev/m07-dev/README.md

 </div>
 <div align="center">

-  ### An 18yo French 🇫🇷 aspiring to become a Full-Stack Developer & Student at UPEC.
+  ### An 18yo French 🇫🇷 aspiring to become a Full-Stack Developer & Student at IUT DE MONTREUIL.
 </div>

 ## 💫 About Me: